akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Something in her face made him pause.
 “Yes,” he said.
 “I knew.
 Afterwards.”

-He looked at the road, then back at her.
-“They were all pushing him—barons, bishops, even the Queen.
+He looked down at the road before giving a long sigh.

+“You see, everyone was pushing him in turn—his barons, bishops, even the Queen.
 Everyone had an opinion about what should be done with me.”

 A short, frustrated breath.
 “And my father?
 He doesn't like being told what to do.”

 “He probably meant to shock them, to scatter and dismay them – to shut them up once and for all.”

-He stopped, as if hearing his own words.
-A beat.
+He stopped, as if realising what he had said.
 Then, quieter:

 “I mean… to end the arguing.
 To make them stop.
-I don't think he expected anyone to actually walk in.”
+You see, I don't think he expected anyone to actually walk in.”

 “But I did.”

-“But you did.”
+“Yes, you did.”
 He looked at her, and there was something in his face that she could not name.
-“And now we are both... caught, like two birds in a hunter’s cage. *Hello, who approaches?*”
+“And now we two are... caught, like birds in a cage. *Hello, who approaches?*”

 ---